logicalclocks/hops-docs/docs/hopsml/experiment.rst

 Experiments service
 -------------------

-Experiments service provides a unified view of all the experiments run using the experiment API in the hops python library.
+Experiments service provides a unified view of all the experiments run using the experiment API in the `Hops python library`_.
 As shown in the figure, it provides an overview of the experiment results and the ability to compare hyperparameters and metrics to find the best model.
-Users do not need to register experiments themselves in any explicit way, it is enough to use any of the `experiment` module's functions for the experiment to be registered and tracked.
+Users do not need to register experiments themselves in any explicit way, it is enough to use any of the `Hops experiment module`_'s functions for the experiment to be registered and tracked.

 The experiment program (notebook or python file) and Anaconda environment yaml file is automatically versioned when an experiment is registered.
 The artifacts are placed in the *Experiment Directory*.